Bertrada of Laon: Queen of the Franks

+The alliance between the franks and the papacy was a mutual gain relationship.
+The marriage between Bertrada and Pepin was sanctioned by the Pope in 749 after the birth of their first son Charlemagne.
+The Papal relationship continued into 751 when Pepin consoled Pope Stephen ll to attempt the later successful coup against the last Merovingian King Childeric lll.
+Pepin and Bertrada were later crowned in June of 754, and their sons Charlemagne and Carolman were both blessed by oils in the fashion of the old Testament.
+Pepin would later go on to support the Papacy in 754 and 756 by giving military aid to Pope Stephen ll against the Lombard invaders.
+After the successful military campaigns the Papal-Carolingian alliance was cemented by the Donation of Pepin which gifted newly acquired Frankish territory in Italy to the Pope.
+The Donation would extended the rule of the popes beyond the duchy of Rome and create the legal basis for the Papal States.
+Bertrada and Pepin relationship laid the foundation for the crowing of Charlemagne by Pope Leo 111 in 800.

 Later life and death

 Bertrada retired from the court after Carloman's death in 771 to live in Choisy-au-Bac, where Charlemagne had set aside a royal house for her.
 Choisy-au-Bac was favorable because of its history of being the home and burial place of several Merovingian kings.
 This further supports notions of a genealogical link between Bertrada and the previous-ruling Merovingian dynasty.

 Bertrada died on 12 July 783 in Choisy-au-Bac.
 Charlemagne buried her in the Basilica of St Denis near Pepin.

 In literature

 Bertrada inspired Adenes Le Roi to write the poem Li rouman de Berte aus grands piés in 1270.
 Adenes referred to her as "Bertha Broadfoot", the earliest known usage of that nickname.
+While it is possible that Bertrada could have a foot deformity caused by bunions or she could’ve been born with a clubfoot, there are no contemporary sources that mention any kind of foot deformity.
+The earliest mention of her ‘broadfoot’ is within Li rouman de Berte aus grands piés, a trouvere that is likely entirely fictitious.

 Bertrada is also referred to as "Bertha Broadfoot" (Berthe au grand pied) in François Villon's 15th-century poem Ballade des dames du temps jadis.

-Bertrada was adapted into the character Berthe in Stephen Schwartz's stage musical Pippin.
+Bertrada was adapted into the character Berthe for the Stephen Schwartz musical Pippin, first staged in 1972.